PhD Candidate in the Department of Systems Design Engineering at the University of Waterloo

 Thesis Research: Modelling and Control of Energy-Efficient Lower-Limb Biomechatronic Systems • PhD in Biomedical Engineering, University of Toronto (Transferred)

-Thesis Research: Mechatronic Design and Optimization of Lower-Limb Prostheses and Exoskeletons • MASc in Mechanical Engineering, University of Waterloo
+Thesis Research: Mechatronic Design and Optimization of Lower-Limb Prostheses • MASc in Mechanical Engineering, University of Waterloo

 Thesis Research: Biomechanical Modelling and Optimal Control of Paralympic Sport Movements: Implications for Wheelchair Design Optimization • MSc in Kinesiology (Biomechanics), University of Western Ontario